WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 B. need for special training before machines can be used.

 C. use of heavy equipment leading to soil compaction.
-D. use of foreign exchange to purchase machine parts.
+D. use of foreign exchange to purchase machine parts. - Which of the following factors affect the work rate of draught animals?

 I. Feed intake